vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-2-Demeter.md

 * Application: Add ability for `Script.require` to automatically cachebust itself when changes are made to the script on the local filesystem. (#848)
 * UI: Enable ability to login to domains with an email as well as a username. (#852)
 * API: Fix `Entities.enterEntity` and `Entities.leaveEntity` event not firing in entity script after content reload. (#853)
-* App: 'Create' app November 2020 improvements package. (#858)
+* App: 'Create' app November 2020 improvements package. (#858, #874)
     * The last selected entity is now highlighted.
-    * Column visibility and order in the entity list is now persistent.
+    * The entity list column visibility and order of columns now persists when the Create app is closed and reopened.
-    * Rename parent and family selection buttons.
+    * The selection buttons for 'Parent' and child entities have been renamed.
     * New in-world bounding box color for a selected entity that is a parent & child at the same time:
         * If the entity is a top parent, the selection color of the bounding box is orange.
         * If the entity is parent and child, the selection color of the bounding box is magenta.